Next tour: Fri 8 June 2018.

 Meet: People’s History Museum, Bridge Street.

 25 September 1838: the Manchester Political Union sponsored a huge political rally at Kersal Moor, Salford.
-Manufacturers closed their factories for the day.
+The bosses closed their factories for the day.
 A crowd of a quarter of a million flocked to the moor.
-They were accompanied by 20 bands and were carrying banners, some of which had been rescued from the field at Peterloo.
+They were accompanied by 20 bands and were carrying banners, some of which had been rescued from the field at the disaster of Peterloo in 1819.
 The banners carried such wonderful slogans as: “More pigs, less parsons,” and “For children and wife, we war to the knife.”

 Their aim was the same one that still resonates today: justice.